Mint Chutney Recipe (2 Easy Ways) | Green Chutney with Curd & Without Curd

 Introduction To Mint Chutney Recipe

 Mint chutney, also known as Pudina Chutney, is a vibrant and flavorful Indian condiment made primarily from fresh mint leaves, coriander leaves, green chilies, lemon juice, and spices.
-It is a versatile dip that pairs wonderfully with a variety of Indian snacks like pakoras, , Aloo samosa and kebabs, as well as grilled dish and vegetables.
+It is a versatile dip that pairs wonderfully with a variety of Indian snacks like pakoras, Aloo samosa and kebabs, as well as grilled dish and vegetables.
+Mint chutney can make with curd and without curd.
+Mint chutney aids digestion, boosts immunity, has anti-inflammatory properties, and provides antioxidants, making it a healthy addition to your diet.
+So mint chutney is very beneficial for health.
+"Let's make spicy Mint Chutney with SK.
+In a simple and easy in two way."

-π Cook Time: 0 mins
+🕒 Cook Time: 0 mins

-π§π³ Servings: 4–6
+🧑🍳 Servings: 4–6

 ⚡ Difficulty: Easy

-π Ingredients For Mint Chutney:
+📋 Ingredients for Mint Chutney:

 - 1 cup fresh mint leaves (packed)